hackclub/hackclub/workshops/Tkinter Workshop/README.md

 window.mainloop()
 ```

-As output, an error will be shown, that says function clicked() is not declared.
-So let us make the button work.
-You need to put these codes above the window declaration then only it will work.
+The output of this program will be an error, telling us the function `clicked` has not been declared.
+Let’s fix that by creating that function, above the `window` declaration.

 ```python
 def clicked(quote):